What Is SEM?

 Learn More About SEM

-Now that you know the basics of search engine marketing, it’s time to dive a bit deeper.
+Now that you know the basics of SEM marketing, it’s time to dive a bit deeper.

-Here are a few articles and checklists to get you started:
+Here are a few articles and checklists to get you started with marketing on search engines and master search marketing: